 Uravu has been promoting eco-friendly community-based tourism since 2007 and helped to set up the homestays in Thrikkaipetta – The Uravu Bamboo Village.
 Jointly with Kabani and the Village Committee of Thrikkaipetta, Uravu was involved in the framing of community tourism concepts in the village.

-UEL also supports homestays in the village.
-Tourists enjoy a stay in the Uravu Bamboo Village and the community gets additional income.
-Tourists have the opportunity to live with a local family, experience the traditional farming culture, visit the micro-enterprises who work with bamboo and even create bamboo handicrafts by themselves.
-Meaningful encounters between tourists and villagers should be an enriching experience for all.
-The Uravu Bamboo Village initiative aims at sustainably developing the village as a whole.
+Uravu Eco Links Ltd. also supports the homestays in the village.
+Whenever tourists enjoy a stay in the Uravu Bamboo Village, the community earns additional income.
+Tourists have the opportunity to live with a local family, experience the traditional farming culture, visit the Uravu bamboo production center, its showroom and the bamboo nursery, and can even learn to create bamboo handicrafts.
+Tourists and villagers are being encouraged to meet and learn from each other.
+The Uravu Bamboo Village initiative aims at promoting the sustainable development of the village as a whole.

 Furthermore, Uravu Eco Links Ltd. offers various touristic activities including painting classes, bird watching tours, village walks, trekking and art gallery tours with people from the community.

 You can learn more about the tourism activities and book your stay at the Uravu Bamboo Grove Resort or in a homestay by visiting our website: www.uravubamboogrove.com